Adapting for Now, Learning for the Future: Sabrina’s Place Visits Go Virtual

 TAP designed Sabrina’s Place to prevent physical and emotional harm.
 With its foundational focus on safety, Sabrina’s Place has separate parking lots, different waiting areas, and off-duty Roanoke City police officers providing security.
 Monitors escort families through the center at all times.
 However, all the locked doors and security cameras in the world can’t address the threat of a respiratory virus.
 As the threats to our clients evolve, so too must the services we provide to mitigate those threats.

 Fortunately, technology has evolved steadily since Sabrina’s Place’s founding—it’s now cheaper, more widespread, and more accessible than it was in the past (although problems with accessibility still linger).
-A family’s ability to access video-based services using Wi-Fi and mobile devices is more common now.
+Now that Sabrina’s Place visits have gone virtual, families can access video-based services using Wi-Fi and mobile devices.

 A New Set of Security Concerns